Testing and Fixing your Feed

 Here we're going to create a feed in which we just want pics and videos of Harry Styles:

-We'll start by setting up a basic feed that looks for text including Harry's name, tour and album names, and checks if the skeet has any of an image, video or gif.
+We'll start by setting up a basic feed that looks for text including Harry's name, tour and album names, and checks if the post has any of an image, video or gif.

 First, while we are building the feed, we can hit the "Preview Feed" button to see what's currently falling within our feed instructions: